 That’s what Donation Stations are all about.
 Farmer Foodshare volunteers run tables at farmers markets where farmers can donate local food for folks in need in their own area.
 Shoppers help, too.
 They may choose to donate fresh produce bought at the market or donate cash to buy food from the farmers, helping them earn a healthy living.
 All this fresh food is then shared with local agencies serving neighbors in need.

 Donation Stations are located at farmers markets scattered throughout the state – and the idea continues to spread.

 Everyone deserves fresh, healthy food.
 The Farmer Foodshare Wholesale Market is another way to connect people who grow food to people who need it.
-The Wholesale Market is year-round, and connects small to mid-scale farmers with community organizations.
+The Wholesale Market is year-round, connecting small to mid-scale farmers with community organizations and local institutions.